CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/object-storage.md

 ## Object Storage

 OpenStack supports object storage based on [OpenStack Swift](https://docs.openstack.org/swift/latest/api/object_api_v1_overview.html).
-Creation of object storage container (database) is done by clicking on `+Container` on [Object storage containers page](https://dashboard.cloud.muni.cz/project/containers).
+Creation of an object storage container (database) is done by clicking on `+Container` on [Object storage containers page](https://dashboard.cloud.muni.cz/project/containers).

 Every object typically contains data along with metadata and a unique global identifier to access it.
-OpenStack allows you to upload your files via HTTPS protocol.
-There are two ways of managing created object storage container:
+OpenStack allows you to upload your files via an HTTPS protocol.
+There are two ways of managing a created object storage container:

 1. Use OpenStack component [Swift](https://docs.openstack.org/swift/train/admin/index.html)